rylarson/tao-chef-talk/index.md

 TODO Test automation frameworks are usually a product of language or technology choice, there are standards TODO transition into Chef as a framework!
 TODO can be used by dedicated teams and feature teams HANDOFF POINT****

-Note:
-   * Environment Problems:
-      * Developer machines with the right environment to author tests
-      * Continuous integration slaves to run the tests

 --page-break--